 - Medical History of the Applicant: The new insurer can reject the applicant’s portability request if (s)he has a pre-existing disease or a health problem that requires frequent hospital visits.
 Usually, insurers ask applicants to undergo medical tests if their age is above 45 years.
 If medical reports show such conditions as diabetes and high blood pressure, the new insurer can reject the application.
 Those with a history of heart problems or renal failure, where recurrent costs are high, also seem to fall in this group.

 - Increase in Sum Insured: At the time of portability, applying for a very high increase in sum insured can alarm your new insurer.
-Generally, people look to raise their cover when they have made a claim in the past.
+Generally, people look to raise their cover when they have claimed in the past.
 As a result, the new insurer might mean that the applicant may file for bigger claims in the next one or two years.
 Additionally, for an increase in the sum insured, the entire waiting period has to be served.
 For instance, let’s say, someone, have been continuously renewing his/her health insurance policy, originally of the sum insured Rs 4 lakh, for the last three years.
 Now, at Rs 5 lakh, (s)he wants to port it to another insurer.
 In this case, the portable sum insured will be only Rs 4 lakh, whereas the total available sum insured will be Rs 5 lakh.
 Further, if (s)he is hospitalized for pre-existing illness during the waiting period of the new policy, (s)he’ll be entitled to coverage up to Rs 4 lakh only.
 The additional Rs 1 lakh will be available after you’ve spent the waiting period with the new insurer.

 Read This - Long Term Health Insurance & Its Benefits